adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #36 DONT FORGET to import PUSHER from 'pusher' on the server.js file (at the top)

 #37 Test to make sure that PUSHER gets information back from MongoDB every-time the database gets a new record.

+#38 And now, link up the back-end with the front-end to get the whole application working